Nethereum/Nethereum.Workbooks/docs/nethereum-eventdtos-getallchanges.md

 # Setting Up Events Polling Services Using Nethereum

 This workbook explains how to set up a polling service tracking events occuring on a Smart Contract.
+GetLogs
+Creating a filter input and

 ## Prerequisites:

 Download the test chain from https://github.com/Nethereum/Nethereum.Workbooks/tree/master/testchain/clique.

 Start the chain using startgeth.bat (Windows) or startgeth.sh (Mac/Linux).
-The chain is setup with the Proof of Authority consensus and will start the mining process inmediatly.
+The chain is setup with the Proof of Authority consensus and will start the mining process immediately.

 ## Nuget Packages